First War of Scottish Independence: Rise of Moray and Wallace

-Throughout Scotland, there was widespread discontent and disorder after the English Crown extended its dominion over Scotland.
+There was widespread discontent and disorder after the English Crown extended its dominion over Scotland.
 Acts of defiance were targeted at local English officials.
 In 1297, the country erupted in open revolt.
 Andrew de Moray and William Wallace emerged as the first significant Scottish patriots.

 Andrew de Moray was the son of a northern landowner, Andrew de Moray of Petty.
 Andrew and his father were both captured in the rout after the Battle of Dunbar in April 1296.
 Andrew the younger was initially held captive in Chester Castle on the Anglo-Welsh border, from which he escaped during the winter of 1296–97.
 He returned to his father's castle at Avoch on the northern shore of the Moray Firth, where he raised his banner in the name of Scotland's king, John Balliol.
 Moray quickly gathered a band of like-minded patriots, and employing hit-and-run guerrilla tactics, began to attack and devastate every English-garrisoned castle from Banff to Inverness.
-The entire province of Moray was soon in revolt against King Edward I's men, and before long Moray had secured Moray province, leaving him free to turn his attention to the rest of the northeast of Scotland.
+The entire province of Moray was soon in revolt against King Edward I's men, and before long Moray had secured the region, leaving him free to turn his attention to the rest of the northeast of Scotland.

 William Wallace rose to prominence in May 1297, when he killed William Haselrig, the English sheriff of Lanark, and members of his garrison at Lanark.
 It is possible Richard Lundie helped in the attack.
 When news of Wallace's attack on the English rippled throughout Scotland, men rallied to him.
 The rebels were supported by Robert Wishart, Bishop of Glasgow, who longed for the defeat of the English.
 The blessing of Wishart gave Wallace and his soldiers a degree of respectability.
 Previously, Scottish nobles had considered them mere outlaws.
 He was soon joined by William Douglas and others.

 In early June, Wallace and Douglas planned a symbolic strike to liberate Scone, the seat of the English-appointed Justiciar of Scotland, William de Ormesby.
 It was from Scone, a site held sacred by the Scots, that Ormesby had been dispensing English justice.
 Ormesby was forewarned of Wallace's imminent assault and hastily fled.